Our Pastors and Staff

 John Lindsay, Senior Pastor

 John completed his theological training at Gordon-Conwell Seminary in South Hamilton, MA.
 Spending four years in the Bay State turned John into a fan of Boston’s professional sports teams, and he avidly follows the Celtics, Patriots, and Red Sox.
 After graduating from GCTS in 1999, John was called to West Hopewell Presbyterian Church in Hopewell, VA where he spent nine years as a solo pastor.

 Born and raised in Fayetteville, NC, John was a Morehead Scholar and attended the University of North Carolina at Chapel Hill (BA History, 1992).
 While there, he met his future wife, Amy Whittington of Kernersville.
 The two married in 1993 and are raising four children: Preston, Sarah, Caleb and Nathan.
-When not involved with church or family activities, you can often find John at the Jerry Long Family YMCA, where he teaches RPM Classes (Group Indoor Cycle).
+When not involved with church or family activities, you can often find John at the Jerry Long Family YMCA, where he teaches RPM and Sprint Classes (Group Indoor Cycle).
 He is an avid reader who especially enjoys history, and a fan of all types of movies.
 John and his family live in Clemmons.

 Gerald Chrisco, Associate Pastor